 |

-quite worse than those usually reported in research papers.
-It seems that the activity of researchers
+I am not aware of any other analysis as broad as this one, and the results are apparently quite worse than those usually reported in research papers.
+It seems that researchers' activities

-The end of PragTic development mentioned above caused some mess also in this section.
-Remnants of the previous activity
+The end of PragTic development mentioned above caused some disruption in this section.
+Remnants of the previous activity can be found in the Database section.

 |